DamingoNdiwa/hydrological-model-selection-bayes/README.md

-# HdromodSelectRehmc
+# HdromodSelectRephmc
 This repository contains code for the paper "xxxx".
 The requirement.txt file includes the Python packages used for the article.
 # Gaussian shells
 This folder has scripts for the Gaussian shell examples.
+1. First, run the scripts gaussian_shell.py, study_one.py, study_one20.py, study_one30.py in any order and finally study_one_postprocess.py.
+2. The script study_one_postprocess.py needs to be run on HPC because many scripts run in parallel.
+3. The plotGaussianshell.py and Gaussian_nuts_mala_rephmc.py can be run in any order.
-# HdromoSelectRehmc
+# HdromoSelectRephmc
 This repository contains code for the paper "xxxx".
 The `requirement.txt` file includes the Python packages used for the article.

 ## Study one